tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

     return new ClaimsPrincipal(claimsIdentity);
 }
 ```
-Currently this method accepts an authentication scheme for the “OneTimeLogin”, later this will be refactored so that the membership class supports a separate “InteractiveAuthenticationScheme” and “OneTimeLoginScheme” that are configured in Startup and they will consistently set either `userId` and `userAuthId` claims or `userId` and `sessionid` claims.
+Currently this method accepts an authentication scheme for the "OneTimeLogin", later this will be refactored so that the membership class supports a separate "InteractiveAuthenticationScheme" and "OneTimeLoginScheme" that are configured in Startup and they will consistently set either `userId` and `userAuthId` claims or `userId` and `sessionid` claims.

 That's all we needed!
 Let's try it out with [postman][15].